andreasofthings/irsc/functions.rst

 2. Guide and Support
   Provide guidelines and support to the Section, Chapter and Student Branch representatives and others as required

+3. Distribute information
-3. Distribute information regarding IEEE activities, useful when establishing industry contacts.
+  Distribute information regarding IEEE activities, useful when establishing industry contacts.

 4. Identify local needs in order to allow IEEE to adapt its offerings of standard – and/or tailored products and services.